chyong-a/break-through/README.md

 # Break-through game

-This project was implemented as a home assigment within the Programming Technology course, ELTE, Autumn 2023.
+This project was implemented as a home assignment within the Programming Technology course, ELTE, Autumn 2023.

 ## Description